AtulAravindDas/ml_hfi_multiyear/README.md

     * landsat tiles
     * 2015-2020 HII labels
     * at minimum you will need ``shapefile_mosaic.tif`` and ``shapefile_dataframe.pkl`` (_you will not need the rest of the shapefiles unless you want to recreate the shapefile masks_)
-* Set ``experiment_config.py`` as desired.
+* Set ``config_[###].py`` as desired.
 * Order to run major scripts.
   * _driver.ipynb
   * _oracle.ipynb
-  * _analysis.ipynb
   * _assesor.ipynb

 ## Credits
 ***
-This work is a collaborative effort between Dr. Patrick Keys, Dr. Frances Davenport, Dr. Randal Barnes and Dr. Elizabeth Barnes.
+This work is a collaborative effort between Dr. Bryam Orihuela Pinto, Dr. Patrick Keys, Dr. Frances Davenport, Dr. Randal Barnes and Dr. Elizabeth Barnes.

 ### References
 * [0] HII References: https://wcshumanfootprint.org/